The one-station bike repositioning problem: Proofs

-If this were not the case, then there should be at least one epoch $h\in I_i$ with a positive loss, which prevents $\XSTARAUGMN{i}$ from recovering any of the augmented loss at epoch $e_{i+1}$.
-Hence we have
+then there must be at least one epoch $h\in I_i$ with a positive loss, which according to equations \EQUREF{PN6_12:MOI.1} of \PROREF{PN6:MultipleOptimalInterventions}, does not change the stock and loss (w.r.t. $\OBF$) at later epochs and thus we have